 - Climbing roses (e.g. Rosa Gertrude Jekyll)

-Take a break to enjoy your garden - and plan your next project!
+Whether you are entertaining in style or just relaxing after a busy day, take a break to enjoy your garden - and plan your next project!